 Notices of upcoming events within the Town of Georgetown can be found on the Town's website.
+A link to the Town's Upcoming Events listing can be found in Appendix X.

 While Georgetown has numerous events that are well attended, there is still an opportunity to promote the downtown and to encourage events that may attract the types of businesses that the community wishes to see in the downtown.
 In the Downtown Survey, when asked what types of arts and cultural events are best suited for the downtown respondents answered outdoor concerts (77%), seasonal and holiday festivals (76%) and food festivals (72%).
 Town events currently being held that ranked as the most popular in the survey, including Return Day (71%), the Farmer's Market (66%) and Concerts in the Park (46%) should be used as successful models when establishing new events.